 - For technology, identify the possible direction for inventor’s future research (e.g. if present invention has limited commercial value and/or interest for the industry, directions for future research is identified as per needs of the industry) or development needs (e.g. if invention has attracted any interest of the industry, however, there are needs to prove the concept or develop it further such as scale-up or overcoming its present limitations against existing commercial technologies)

 - For Licensing: identifying potential companies who are interested and capable to take the technology to market

-- Proof of Concept: If there is a need to further prove the potential invention then either the KFUPM’s PoC fund (when declared) or DTVC’s Investment Fund for Technology / Product Development or industry collaboration (if available) or any other possible resource shall be explored at this stage.
+- Proof of Concept (PoC): If there is a need to further prove the potential invention then either the KFUPM’s PoC grant or Dhahran Techno Valley Company’s Technology Development Fund or industry collaboration (if available) or any other possible resource shall be explored at this stage.

 - Licensing: Upon identifying a potential licensee (either to an established company or a startup), discussions are made with the licensee to review their business plan and capacity to commercialize the technology.
 After successful negotiations a license or option agreement is signed with the licensee (which would include milestones and payment terms).

 - Revenue: In addition to monitoring the progress of commercialization by licensee (as per the license agreement), our office shall collect the agreed payments from the licensee.
 As per KFUPM’s IP Policy, the applicable net license revenue shall be shared with the inventors.